Maurice L. Ayers: Background

-Ayers was born December 4, 1819, in Monroe County, New York.
+Ayers was born on December 4, 1819, in Monroe County, New York.
 He attended the local public schools until the age of fourteen, when he went to work on a farm for $4 a month.

-He went to the Midwest in 1845, landing in Chicago, Illinois, and moving to Rochester, Wisconsin, where he operated a hotel for two years, before moving on to Burlington in the same county, where he purchased another hotel, which he operated until 1852.
+He went to the Midwest in 1845, landing in Chicago, Illinois, and moving to Rochester, Wisconsin, where he operated a hotel for two years before moving on to Burlington in the same county, where he purchased another hotel, which he operated until 1852.

-On May 5, 1847, he married Luthera Aiken, like himself a native of New York state and of Scottish ancestry.
+On May 5, 1847, he married Luthera Aiken, a native of New York State and of Scottish ancestry.
 They eventually had seven children, two of whom died in infancy.

 Legislature

-Ayers was elected for the 1849 session of the Assembly, the second session of that body since statehood, representing the district consisting of the Racine County Towns of Burlington, Rochester and Yorkville.
+Ayers was elected for the 1849 session of the Assembly, the second session of that body since statehood, representing the district consisting of the Racine County Towns of Burlington, Rochester, and Yorkville.
 He succeeded Samuel E. Chapman, a Whig.

-In the 1850 session, he was succeeded by Caleb P. Barns, a Democrat also from Burlington.
+In the 1850 session, he was succeeded by Caleb P. Barns, a fellow Democrat also from Burlington.